MacKerricher State Park Campground Review

 Dog-Friendliness:

-We went on a fall camping trip to MacKerricher State Park in Fort Bragg, CA. We stayed in the surfwood campground at site 137.
+We’ve taken multiple trips to MacKerricher State Park in Fort Bragg, CA. We enjoy staying in the Surfwood campground loop.
+We’ve stayed at sites 133 and 137.

 Rogina Roaming is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.